hilalborklu/P.I-works-/mdfile.md

-#User Management Screen
+# User Management Screen

-##Requirements and Behavior
+## Requirements and Behavior

 The user management screen should allow administrators to manage users in the system.
 The following requirements should be met:

--At left the top of the screen there should be a button to be able to a new user and next to that box there should be an option box to hide disabled users.
+- At left the top of the screen there should be a button to be able to a new user and next to that box there should be an option box to hide disabled users.

--At the right top of the screen there should be a button to be able to save the user.
+- At the right top of the screen there should be a button to be able to save the user.

 The page should have 2 side .
 Left half of the screen should keep